Raisul-24/Raisul-24/README.md

 </div>

 <br />
-- ✨ I’m exploring - New Technologies for Wev Development.
+- ✨ I’m exploring - New Technologies for Web Development.

-- 🔭 I’m looking - To collaborate on open source projects.
+- 🔭 I’m looking - To collaborate on open-source projects.

-- 🤔 I’m trying - To make myself more confident for web development.
+- 🤔 I’m trying - To make myself more confident in web development.

 - ⚡ Fun fact - I love to think unique and I can speak 2 languages.
 <br />